TobikoData/sqlmesh/docs/reference/cli.md

 ```
 Usage: sqlmesh plan [OPTIONS] [ENVIRONMENT]

-  Plan a migration of the current context's models with the given environment.
+  Apply local changes to the target environment.

 Options:
   -s, --start TEXT          The start datetime of the interval for which this